 (5) Regulations under subsection (4) may apply generally or to a particular person or class of persons.

+[Section 7 amended by No. 34 of 2009 s.
+7.]

 8. Other articles carried or possessed as weapons

 (1) Except as provided in subsections (3) and (5) and section 10, a person who carries or possesses an article, not being a firearm, a prohibited weapon or a controlled weapon, with the intention of using it, whether or not for defence —